-Byzantine architecture was a very important aspect of the European culture, especially in the eastern half of the continent, during the medieval ages.
+Byzantine architecture was a very important aspect of European culture, especially in the eastern half of the continent, during the medieval ages.
 The key hallmarks of the architecture were found in the capital of the Byzantine Empire, Constantinople.

-Some of the most notable examples of the Byzantine architecture includes the magnificent church of Hagia Sophia the Great Palace of Constantinople and the Walls of Constantinople among others.
+Some of the most notable examples of Byzantine architecture include the magnificent church of Hagia Sophia, the Great Palace of Constantinople, and the Walls of Constantinople among others.

 Byzantine architecture had a lot in common with the Roman style of construction.
 But the Byzantine style also introduced many aspects of its own.

 Byzantine Emperors had a number of grand buildings constructed during the prime of the Empire in the early medieval era.
 Some of these buildings exist to this day.
-Most notable among these is Hagia Sophia which was the jewel-crown of Byzantine capital of Constantinople and today is located in Istanbul.
+Most notable among these is Hagia Sophia which was the jewel crown of the Byzantine capital of Constantinople and today is located in Istanbul.

 The church is a beautiful example of the Byzantine style of domed roofs.
-Other examples of Byzantine architecture include the Hagia Irene church, Basilica Cistern, the great walls of Constantinople with 192 towers which helped guard the city over many centuries and Saint Catherine’s Monastery,
+Other examples of Byzantine architecture include the Hagia Irene church, Basilica Cistern, the great walls of Constantinople with 192 towers that helped guard the city over many centuries, and Saint Catherine’s Monastery.

 The Byzantine Empire stretched over vast regions of Asia Minor and the neighboring regions during its golden age.
 As a result, the architectural style of the Empire came to be reflected in regions stretching from Russia to Arabia to Greece and modern-day Turkey.